EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Date added.
 Developer name.
 Short description.__

-Aki, Andrew, Dan S.  Adaptation schedule and do we really need a default of 2000?

-Andrew.
-What will be in Command Stan?
-R-hat, n_eff, default summaries?

-Andrew, Bob, Dan S.  Stan manual and books.

 Andrew, Dan S.  Bayes for big data, etc.

 06/12.
 Charles.
 Quadratic optimizer: differentiating functions with boundary constraints.